IP protection for design businesses in China

 - Protection is born automatically by creating an original work.
 Copyright is also registrable in China.
 It is recommended to always consider registration, and in any case, document the work steps associated with the work.
 This reduces risks in the event that allegations of infringement are made.
 Copyright registration is a relatively quick and inexpensive means of protection for especially artistic work.
 Registration is possible get retrospectively from the time the work or works were created.

-- Long term of protection, but shorter than in Europe: valid until 50 years after the author’s year of death, or 50 years from the year of publication, if the original right holder is a company.
+- Long term of protection, but shorter than in Europe: valid until 50 years have elapsed since the end of the author’s year of death, or 50 years from the year of publication if the “author” is a company.

 - For works of applied art, such as many forms of design, the term of protection is only 25 years (the provision only applies to foreigners).
 It is quite possible, however, to have an applied art design also receive copyright protection for a term of protection of 50 years, if it is considered original enough.

-Design patent (also known as design right, in Finnish: mallioikeus)
+Aalso known as design right, in Finnish: mallioikeus

 - Protects the appearance or decoration of products

-- Design can be protected in a certain color.
-However, this is not usually recommended, as this narrows the scope of protection
+- Design can be protected in a certain color, but is not usually recommended, as this narrows the scope of protection

 - Novelty, individual character, and relation to a product is required for registration of a design patent in China.
 The authority does not examine the novelty of the model ex officio.

 - Validonly for 10 years from the date of application (cf. eg EU, where maximum is 5 x 5 years).
 The maximum duration may possibly extended to 15 years in the future